MatthiasWeier/Everything-I-Learn/Hardware/CPU/README.md

 > 💡 **Note**: Modern ALUs are essential for boosting CPU performance, especially in fields requiring high computational power.

 ---
+Your draft already provides a good explanation of registers and their role in the CPU.
+I'll refine some details and clarify the **technical aspects**, particularly regarding how registers interact with the ALU and how signed/unsigned distinctions come into play.

+---

 # 📝 3.3 Registers

-**Registers** are high-speed, small storage locations within the CPU, designed for temporarily holding data and instructions during program execution.
-They are vital for enhancing the CPU's efficiency, as they provide **faster data access** compared to slower memory types such as RAM.
-By storing immediate data and instructions, registers enable the CPU to execute tasks with minimal delay, especially when working with the **ALU** and other CPU components.
+**Registers** are high-speed, small storage locations within the CPU, used for temporarily holding data, instructions, and addresses during program execution.
+They are crucial for improving the efficiency of the CPU because registers provide **faster access** compared to slower memory types like RAM.
+By holding immediate data and instructions, registers allow the CPU to quickly access the values needed for computations, especially when interacting with the **ALU** and other CPU components.

 ---

 ## ⚙️ Functions of Registers

 1. 📦 **Temporary Data Storage**:
-   - Registers hold data that the CPU needs immediately for computation.
-This data could include:
+   - Registers store data that the CPU needs immediately for processing, such as:
-     - Operands for arithmetic operations
+     - Operands for arithmetic and logical operations.
-     - Memory addresses for accessing data
+     - Memory addresses required for data access.
-     - Intermediate results from ongoing instruction execution
+     - Intermediate results from ongoing computations.

    ```mermaid
    graph LR;